 About Me

 I am an educator who is committed to the holistic development of students and communities locally and around the globe.
-Over my fifteen year career in international development, international education, and higher education I have lived in five countries and worked in or traveled to over thirty others.
-Currently, I serve as the coordinator of the International Agriculture undergraduate minor at Pennsylvania State University (University Park, Pennsylvania, USA) and teach undergraduate classes related to international agriculture and development.
+Over my twenty-year career in international development, international education, and higher education, I have lived in five countries and worked in or traveled to over thirty others.
+Currently, I am an associate teaching professor at The Pennsylvania State University (University Park, Pennsylvania, USA).
+In this role, I teach undergraduate classes related to international agriculture and development and coordinate the International Agriculture undergraduate minor.

 Want to learn more about my work experience?
 Connect with me on LinkedIn.